Partial Nail Avulsion

 Many patients suffer repeated episodes of ingrown toenails despite having their nails treated or removed before.
 This is because the underlying nail root is still functional, and the nail continues to grow.
 It is important to understand that a partial nail avulsion alone does not prevent the nail from growing back.

-The only proven long-term solution to recurrent ingrown toenails is to apply a chemical to destroy the nail root completely following a partial nail avulsion.
+The long-term solution to recurrent ingrown toenails is to apply a chemical to destroy the nail root completely following a partial nail avulsion.
 This complete procedure is known as partial nail avulsion with chemical maxtrixectomy.
-This has proved to be highly effective with low recurrence rates.
+This ingrown toenail removal procedure has proved to be highly effective with low recurrence rates.

 No Stitches, No Hospitalisation, You Can Walk Right After

-• Local anaesthetic is injected to numb the affected toe only
+• An anaesthetic injection is injected to numb the affected toe only

 • The portion of the nail that is cutting into the sides of the skin is resected down to the nail root and is performed without cutting the skin